The Reveal SDK AI features are currently in beta, and we welcome your feedback to help us improve for the final release.

 datasourceId | string | Yes | Identifier of the datasource to query |

-question | string | Conditional* | User's natural language question or request |
+message | string | Conditional* | User's natural language message or request |

 dashboard | string | No | Dashboard JSON (RDash format) for editing or analysis context |

-widgetId | string | No | Widget identifier for widget-specific operations |
+visualizationId | string | No | Visualization identifier for visualization-specific operations |

 clientName | string | No | Name of specific LLM provider to use for this request |